 Grilled Balsamic Strawberries are a great way to showcase fresh berries.
 Who else loves strawberry season?

-Grilled strawberries bring out their natural sweetness.
+Grilling strawberries bring out their natural sweetness.
 Espresso balsamic mixed with a bit of chocolate syrup is drizzled on top.
 Easy summer entertaining.
+The perfect dessert kabob.

 Roasted fruit is great (and one I do during the winter).
 It works perfectly in my Roasted Blueberry Quinoa Breakfast Bowls.
 When grilling season is here, it’s all about cooking outdoors.
 This is the time for fruit on the grill instead.

-- I like to use *double pronged stainless steel skewers.
-I find the fruit it less likely to fall off and doesn’t slip around when you are turning them over on the grill.
+- I like to use (affiliate)double-pronged stainless steel skewers.
+I find the fruit is less likely to fall off and doesn’t slip around when you are turning them over on the grill.

 - Try to place similar size berries together on the same skewer.
 This makes it a little easier for even cooking (the larger the berry, the longer time on the grill).